Whether you’re learning about open notes, or ready to start reading them, here are some answers to questions patients often ask.

 Patients who read their notes report that they:

-- feel comfortable sharing notes with care partners and others involved in your care.
+- Feel comfortable sharing notes with care partners and others involved in their care;

-- can communicate more clearly, helping to strengthen the partnership between themselves and the health care team.
+- Can communicate more clearly, helping to strengthen the partnership between themselves and their health care team.

 How can I get the most out of my notes?